Best Grateful Dead shows for beginners

 A beginner show should sound good, move well, and give you a reason to keep listening.
 The goal is not to prove anything; it is to find the door that opens for you.

-Cornell 5/8/77 is famous for a reason: it is polished, easy to hear, and full of memorable transitions.
-It is not the only answer, but it is a very reasonable first answer.
+Cornell 5/8/77 is polished, easy to hear, and full of memorable transitions.
+It is not the only answer, but it is a practical first answer.

 The late-era comeback